eddelbuettel/tidycpp/vignettes/motivation.md

-As the existing example from [Writing R Extension, Section 5.10.1](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Calling-_002eCall) used `PROTECT` on the two incoming `SEXP` objects (whereas the previous example, from the same source, does not) we need to allocate two tempary objects `pa` and `pb` with the explicit C++ ownership providing the protect and unprotect pairing.
+As the existing example from [Writing R Extension, Section 5.10.1](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Calling-_002eCall) used `PROTECT` on the two incoming `SEXP` objects (whereas the previous example, from the same source, does not) we need to allocate two temporary objects `pa` and `pb` with the explicit C++ ownership providing the protect and unprotect pairing.
 Because `pa` and `pb` go out of scope at the end of the function, the destructor will then unprotect correctly.